WCAG 2.2 Compliance, Explained

 Here are a few ways to make content perceivable:

-• Provide text alternatives for any non-text content: This involves offering a text description for images, graphs, or videos, ensuring that users who can't see these elements still have access to the same information.
+• Provide text alternatives for non-text content: This includes offering a text description for images, graphs, or videos, ensuring that users who can’t see these elements still have access to the same information.
 This also increases compatibility with screen readers.

 • Add captions to video content: Incorporate captions into pre-recorded and live videos.
 This helps people who are Deaf or hard of hearing by providing a textual representation of the audio.